sockjs/sockjs-node/README.md

 <dd>Enabling this option will prevent
   <a href="https://en.wikipedia.org/wiki/Cross-origin_resource_sharing">CORS</a>
   headers from being included in the HTTP response.
-Can be used when the sockjs client is know to be connecting from the same origin as the sockjs server.</dd>
+Can be used when the sockjs client is known to be connecting from the same origin as the sockjs server.</dd>
 </dl>